 2. Popping 45s vs. Fireballs

-On March 19, 1984, Philadelphia Inquirer Staff Writer Daniel R. Biddle covered Templecon, a then-new convention devoted to various role-playing games, including Dungeons & Dragons.
+On March 19, 1984, Philadelphia Inquirer Staff Writer Daniel R. Biddle covered Templecon, a convention devoted to various role-playing games, including Dungeons & Dragons.
 He wrote:

 What sort of person plays these games?
 Consider Mark Singer, 22, a political-science junior at Temple, and Dave Appelbaum, 19, his sophomore buddy, both of whom, along with sophomore Robert Patsko, also 19, helped organize Templecon.